 We get it.
 Sometimes it just helps to talk to someone.
 At TaxJar we provide general education, but we’re not CPAs.
 As much as we’d like to help, we aren’t able to give specific recommendations or advice for your business.
 However, we’re pleased to connect you with one of our recommended sales tax partners.

 We maintain a list of vetted sales tax experts that can help with all things sales tax from registration assistance to general consulting and advice.
 These partners are familiar with the ins and outs of eCommerce sales tax and are here to help you.

 Do you have questions about filing a sales tax return in California?
 Start the conversation in the comments.

 Never want to do that again?
 We don’t blame you.
 Sign up for TaxJar AutoFile and have us file and pay your California sales tax returns for you.
-Learn more about TaxJar AutoFile here!
+Learn more about TaxJar AutoFile and how TaxJar works here!